jishllg/Note-Taker/README.md

 # Description
 An application that allows the user to write, save, and delete notes.

+# Deployment
+This application is currently deployed using [Heroku](https://note-taker-saves-your-notes.herokuapp.com/).

 # Installation
 Just install with `npm i` through the command line.